Bioconductor/bioconductor.org/content/news/bioc_2_11_release.md

     - Added 'distThresh' argument to findSimilar.
 This allows you to retrieve all similar genes within a given JS distance as specified by distThresh.
-    - Added 'returnGeneSet' argument to findSimilar.  [default = T] If true, findSimilar returns a CuffGeneSet of genes matching criteria (default).
+    - Added 'returnGeneSet' argument to findSimilar.  &#91;default =
+          T&#93; If true, findSimilar returns a CuffGeneSet of genes matching criteria (default).
 If false, a rank-ordered data frame of JS distance values is returned.
     - findSimilar can now take a 'sampleIdList' argument.
 This